OpenApoc/OpenApoc/README_HOTKEYS.txt

 - [M] Show Log
 - [Home] Zoom to last event

+Cityscape Vanilla Controls Note
+* Vanilla city controls were not very consistent and quite limited.
+For starters, right-clicking mouse in city moved map, while in battle, it didn't.
+There were no ways to quickly open frequently used screens (namely equipment, location, base screens) without clicking their buttons, and when using Alt/Shift hotkeys, they acted as if you clicked a corresponding button, meaning that if you missed your selection mode changed.
+* Instead, OpenApoc introduces a new, consistent control scheme, which is explained in the next two sections
+* For those who prefer to still use the vanilla control scheme, there is a feature to disable in the options menu called "Improved city control scheme".
+When disabled, vanilla control scheme will apply:
+- Right click will move screen to cursor
+- Alt+LMB will order vehicle attack
+- Shift+LMB will order moving to building
+- Left-clicking on building will always open building screen
+- No mouse controls introduced by OpenApoc will function

 Cityscape Mouse:
 * [Ctrl] when giving order that includes moving, forces Agents to move on foot (never call a taxi), as well as allows Vehicles and Agents manual use of teleporter
-* [Alt] Opens object's ufopaedia screens
+* [Alt] Opens ufopaedia
-* [Shift] Opens object's management screens
+* [Alt/Shift] + [Click] orders vehicles directly, Alt+Shift targets buildings and Shift targets vehicles or locations, while left click is aggressive and right is non-aggressive
 - [Alt] + [Left Click] Opens ufopaedia screen for the object (vehicle type, building function or who fired the missile)
 - [Alt] + [Right Click] Opens ufopaedia screen for object's owner (be that vehicle or building)
+- [Alt] + [Shift] + [Left Click] Order Attack Building
+- [Alt] + [Shift] + [Right Click] Order Goto Building
-- [Shift] + [Left Click]
+- [Shift] + [Left Click] Order Attack Vehicle
-  - Equipment screen for vehicles
-  - Base screen for building that contains a base
-  - Base buy screen for non-owned building that house a base
-  - Building screen for other buildings
-- [Shift] + [Right Click]
+- [Shift] + [Right Click] Order Follow Vehicle / Goto Location
-  - Location screens for vehicles
-  - Building screen for buildings
 - [Left Click]
   - Issues orders
-  - Open building screen
-- [Right Click]
-  - Issues orders
   - Base screen for building that contains a base
   - Base buy screen for non-owned building that house a base
+- [Right Click]
-  - Building screen for other buildings
+  - Building screen for buildings

+Cityscape Mouse Clicks on Vehicle / Agent icons:
+- [Shift] + [Right Click] Open Location Screen
+- [Ctrl] + [Shift] + [Right Click] Open Equipment Screen
+- [Alt] + [Shift] + [Right Click] Open Equipment Screen

 Cityscape Mouse Unit Selection:
 * [Ctrl] makes selection additive